Samuel N. Patterson House

 The Samuel N. Patterson House is a historic residence in the city of Xenia, Ohio, United States.
-Built in the 1870s, it was named a historic site in 1976.
+Built in the 1860s, it was named a historic site in 1976.

 Samuel Patterson

 Born in 1818, Samuel Patterson moved with his family from Washington, D.C. to Winchester, Ohio when he was four years old.
 At the age of twenty-eight, he migrated to Xenia, where he became an important local businessman.
 Although he entered into partnership with another man, Tobias Drees, in the ownership of a local mill, he sought to make himself known as a carpenter.
 Eventually, Patterson developed a strong reputation for his multiple artistic abilities, including wood carving.

 House

-Patterson arranged for the construction of his house on the upscale North King Street around 1875.
-Built of brick with a brick foundation, the two-story house includes elements of stone and metal.
-The interior is particularly significant because of elements such as a unique music alcove with decorative panelling, as well as ornate original wood finishing with decorative molding.
+Patterson arranged for the construction of his house on the upscale North King Street around 1863.Local newspaper "Xenia Torchlight" states in the April 29th 1863 edition "In the north-west part of the city, Samuel Patterson has his new residence nearly ready for the brick mason".
+Built of brick with a limestone foundation, the two-story house includes elements of stone and metal.
+The interior is particularly significant because of elements such as a unique music alcove with decorative woodwork, as well as ornate original walnut and butternut (white walnut) woodwork throughout the house.